axodotdev/cargo-dist/book/src/installers/usage.md

 or related feature requests, please join our [Discord](https://discord.gg/MnyjrpTceV) or send us an email at hello@axo.dev.

+## GitHub bearer token

+> since 0.29.0

+By default, the installer fetches archives without using any form of authentication.
+This is fine for public repos, but users with private projects (or who run into GitHub rate limits) may wish to provide their own tokens when downloading.
+If set, this will be used when fetching GitHub artifacts.

+- `${app name}_GITHUB_TOKEN`

 ## Receipt

 > since 0.9.0